Totality Or Bust!

 IMG_1985

 I’ve always enjoyed talking to people at my cooking classes.
 Last year someone recommended Bellamy’s in Escondido.
 She also wanted me to try a strawberry cream cake that I have yet to do.
 Which reminds me of a poke cake I needed to try as well :-/ Aaaaanyway; she happened to write it down and it made its way under a fridge magnet.
-My wife ended up getting a gift certificate there for Christmas and we just now used it :-)
+My wife ended up gifting me a gift certificate there for Christmas and we just now used it :-)

 Big Parties, Small Parties…Whatever.